Application Deadline: March 31, 2024

 The Energy Engineering module provides students with advanced knowledge of technologies for the efficient, safe, environmentally friendly, and economic conversion, storage, and utilization of all forms of energy.

 Environmental Engineering deals with technical procedures for the protection of the environment and the development of respective technological measures.
 The general focus is, thus, on water and air pollution control, residual waste treatment, and systems analyses.

 Semester Credit Units| ECTS-Credits

 One of the most essential components of MCI study programs is their international orientation.
 This is reflected not only in the curriculum and assigned projects, but also in the backgrounds of our faculty and students.
 Each program also includes the opportunity for students to spend a semester abroad at one of MCI’s many partner institutions.

 MCI taught me not only the professional, but also the methodological competence required to master the challenges of professional life.
 The part-time mode of study enabled me to successfully complete my studies, despite family and work obligations.

-Eng.
-Christian Maurer MA, MSc; graduate of Environmental, Process & Energy Engineering
+Ing.
+Christian Maurer MA, MSc; Graduate of Environmental, Process & Energy Engineering

 Already during my time as a bachelor student, I was impressed by the community and helpfulness of MCI students.
 The well-structured organization and understanding for the needs of part-time students shown by the institution provide an ideal foundation for students to successfully complete their studies.